nokola/fp-guide/README.md

-# Fantasia Painter Tutorials and Documentation
+# Fantasia Painter Tutorials and Docs

 [Fantasia Painter](https://fantasiapainter.com) is a painting and photo manipulation application.